Can You Raise Turkeys and Chickens Together?

 A Farmish Kind of Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 You can view our full affiliate disclosure here.

-You’re thinking of raising turkeys but you’re wondering if you can stick them in with your chickens.
+You want to get started raising turkeys but you’re wondering if you can stick them in with your chickens.
 Good question!
 So, can you raise turkeys and chickens together?
 Let me tell you what we’ve done here at our homestead.

 Yes, you can raise turkeys and chickens together.